Worker Abscondment Sarawak: Employer Guide

 While abscondment cannot always be prevented, employers can take steps to reduce the risk:

-• Never confiscate passports — Under Section 12(1)(f) of the Passports Act 1966 (Act 150), holding another person's passport without lawful authority is an offence punishable by a fine of up to RM10,000 or imprisonment of up to 5 years.
-Passport confiscation can also constitute an element of human trafficking under ATIPSOM.
+- Never confiscate passports — Holding another person's passport without lawful authority is an offence under the Passports Act 1966 (Act 150).
+Passport confiscation can also constitute an element of human trafficking under ATIPSOM (Anti-Trafficking in Persons and Anti-Smuggling of Migrants Act 2007).

 The Role of Post-Placement Support